fcarvalhopacheco/whots18-data-report/docs/source/2_section.md

 a flow meter in the chemistry lab, showing a flow rate of about 1.1 liter/minute during the cruise.
 Only the SBE-45 has a debubbler.
-Salinity water samples were taken every 8 hours from the exhaust in the Chemistry lab using 0.25 litter glass bottles to be measured in the UH lab to correct for any drift in the thermosalinograph conductivities.
+Salinity water samples were taken every 8 hours from the exhaust in the Chemistry lab using 0.25 litter glass bottles, measured in the UH lab and used to correct for any drift in the thermosalinograph conductivities.